 Family Practice Center

 The Family Practice Center (FPC) serves as the focal point and the central ambulatory training site for the residency program.
 The FPC has a total of 25 exam rooms allowing two rooms for each resident while seeing patients.
 Each room is equipped with a computer workstation and printer with direct access to the EPIC electronic medical record system.
 The FPC also includes a special procedures room, two counseling rooms, a resident workroom and library, a laboratory, a patient education center and nursing stations.
-Several of the rooms are equipped with video taping capability.
+Several of the rooms are equipped with video observation capability.

 Patient Population: Our patient population is varied and diverse reflecting our community.
 We have a mixture of patients of all ages; approximately 16% are under 16 years old, 46% are from 16-40 years old, 21% are from 40 - 64 years old, and 18% are 65 or older.
 The racial and ethnic make-up of our patients is: 40% white, 30% Hispanic, 20% African-American, 8% Asian, and 2% other.
 Included in the caucasian grouping is a large number of recent immigrants from the former Soviet Union.
 The majority of Asians are from Laos and Cambodia.
 A significant number of our patients do not speak English but bring family members who do.
 Excellent Medical Interpreters are available through the hospital, if necessary.
 Our patients come from diverse socioeconomic backgrounds; approximately half receive Medicaid support.